DataCloud-project/Documentation/docs/UsageGuide/documentation.rst

 .. .. image:: assets/marketplace_vulnerabilities.png

 ..
-Inn the **Application** page the can be found the **Risk Analysis** button which leads to a page that contains the Risk Analysis for the application.
+In the **Application** page there can be found the **Risk Analysis** button which leads to a page that contains the Risk Analysis for the application.

 .. .. image:: assets/marketplace_risk_analysis.png